shorter1/shorter1/README.md

 ### Currently
 Developing my Portfolio projects:
-- SQL,R, and Tableau dashboards
+- SQL, R, and Tableau dashboards

-Learnings:
+Learnings In Progress:
 - Coursera: Linear Regression and Modeling
 - Udemy: 100 Days of Code: The Complete Python Pro Bootcamp for 2022